Color Sensor

 Programming

-For this tutorial, we’re only going to be reading the RGB sensor values from the TCS34725.
-Make sure that your pins are correctly connected or otherwise you won’t receive the data!
+For this tutorial, we’re only going to be reading the color sensor values.
+Make sure that your pins are correctly connected or otherwise you won’t receive any data!

 #include "sdkconfig.h"